StuckiSimon/strahl/website/docs/tutorial-basic.md

 # Getting Started

-This is the full guide on how to setup `strahl` in a new project.
+This is the complete guide on how to set up `strahl` for a new project.

 ## Project Setup

-While `strahl` can be set up in a variety of projects, we'll take [Vite](https://vitejs.dev/) as a basis.
-If you already have a project setup, you can skip to [Strahl Installation](#strahl-installation).
+While `strahl` can be set up in various projects, we'll take [Vite](https://vitejs.dev/) as a basis.
+If you already have a project setup, skip to [Strahl Installation](#strahl-installation).

 Open a terminal in your project folder and run: